 Who should I talk to if I think that my child needs extra support?

-You should start by talking to your child's form tutor or individual subject teacher, or the Special Educational Needs Coordinator (SENCO).
+You should start by talking to your child's form tutor, your child's achievement coordinator, the Aspire officer for your child's year group, or the Special Educational Needs / Disabilities Coordinator (SEND CO).

-- The School SENCO is Mrs S Bardell (email@example.com)
+- The School SEND CO is Mr J Summers (email@example.com)

 How do we identify that a student has additional needs?